 Blaise Castle is a gothic style folly (sham castle) located on Blaise Hill within the Blaise Estate, Henbury, Bristol.
 For more about the history of the castle, see below.

-Blaise Castle was commissioned by Thomas Farr a local wealthy merchant as a summerhouse and was built in 1766 by Robert Mylne on the site of the former Blaise Chapel at a cost of £3,000.
+Blaise Castle was commissioned by Thomas Farr a wealthy Bristol merchant as a summerhouse and was built in 1766 by Robert Mylne on the site of the former Blaise Chapel at a cost of £3,000.

-The Friends of Blaise formed in 1981 to restore the castle to its former glory after it had once again fallen disrepair and was the subject of vandalism and arson to the point of being condemned and partially demolished.
+The Friends of Blaise were formed in 1981 to restore the castle to its former glory after it had once again fallen into disrepair.
+It was also subject to vandalism and arson to the point of being condemned and partially demolished.
 With the hard work and fund rasing of the friends the castle was partially restored to enable people to enjoy it once more.

 From the top of the castle you could use to see as far as Chepstow, The Cotswolds, The Mendips, Dundry, Kings Weston Down and Portbury, although in recent years the view has become more obstructed by trees, although it is an aspiration to cut the very tops of the trees down to once again provide stunning views of the whole area.

 In 2019 the Friends of Blaise invested in signs for the top of the castle to help visitors know what they can see in all directions.